-Before the configuration data can be written to the device, it is necessary to first strip off the title declaration, then, convert the header and data frames from ASCII to binary.
+Before the rawbits configuration data can be written to the device, it is necessary to first strip off the title declaration, then, convert the header and data frames from ASCII to binary.
 Then the binary version is segmented into bytes, starting with the first eight bits of the header and ending with the last eight bits for extending write cycles.
 An on-board controller can accomplish this processing.

 As mentioned earlier, the rawbits file can be displayed using a text editor, though this advantage is offset by high storage requirements.
-A rawbits file takes up eight times the space of its binary version
+A rawbits file requires eight times the space of its binary version and can be created by BitGen.